-All students who are new to a Toddler, Primary or Elementary class, even if they are coming from another Aidan class, will have the opportunity to visit with their new teacher prior to the start of school.
-The teachers will contact parents to schedule the appointments.
+All students who are new to their class, even if they are coming from another Aidan class, will have the opportunity to visit with their new teacher prior to the start of school.
+Look for your invitation to sign up for your visit in August.

 This evening is for parents to learn about the classroom schedule, curriculum, and procedures from their child’s teacher.
 Attendance is strongly encouraged!

-Throughout October, one Aidan family in each class hosts a social event for the other parents in the class.
+Throughout September and October, one Aidan family in each class hosts a social event for the other parents in the class.

-Twice a year, school pictures are taken in the Primary and Elementary classes.
+Twice a year, school pictures are taken by a contracted vendor in the Primary and Elementary classes.
 In the fall, individual portraits are taken, and in the spring, class pictures are taken.
 These are entirely voluntary although we hope you will allow your child to be in the class photograph even if you do not order a copy.

-The Book Fair is held at Politics and Prose Bookstore.
-Over two days, the school receives a portion of the sales when Aidan is mentioned at the register.
+The Book Fair is held at the Politics and Prose Bookstore.
+During this one-day event, the school receives a portion of the sales when Aidan is mentioned at the register.
 Funds are dedicated to the Library.
 In addition to purchasing books for gifts and home, parents may also buy books to donate to the Library and to families in need.
 Parent volunteers are needed to explain the wish lists, answer questions, and receive books purchased for the Library.

 Held twice a year for two days in the fall and spring, Parent-Teacher Conferences are important opportunities to hear about your child’s life at school and to share information from home.
-Our teachers complete written evaluations for presentation to the parent during Parent-Teacher Conferences, and teachers are well prepared to discuss each child on these days.
+Our teachers are well prepared to discuss each child on these days.
 We fully expect every parent to make an appointment during Parent-Teacher Conferences and use this dedicated, pre-planned time to meet with the teacher.
-Except for Toddlers who are in session on the Thursday of conferences, school is closed for those days, as is the After School Program.
-Child care is not provided during Parent-Teacher Conferences.
+Except for Toddlers, who are in session on the Thursday of conferences, school is closed for those days, as is the After School Program.
+Child care is provided for enrolled students for the duration of the family’s Parent-Teacher Conferences.

 This not-to-be-missed social event for parents is a kick-off event for the Annual Auction to Fund Students and a great time for everyone who attends.